-Teaching Assistant (TA) Information (MAE)
+Teaching Assistant (TA)/Reader Information (MAE)

-MAE: Teaching Assistant (TA) Information
+MAE: Teaching Assistant (TA)/Reader Information

-TA Eligibility Criteria
+Eligibility Criteria

 NOTE: The applicant is responsible for reading, understanding and following the requirements below.
 Incomplete TA applications will be rejected.